keyhanr/Momemory/README.md

 The conclusion of the experiment was that though participants could commit 9-12 items to sensory memory,  by the time it came to recalling them all most had already faded from sensory memory within those few seconds.

-## Extending from Sperling's partial recall procedure
+## Extending on Sperling's partial recall procedure
 The module here, Momemory, is an attempt to take Sperling's experiment to the next level.

 Extending Sperling's partial report procedure, by presenting many letters (arranged in a circle so as to maximize stimulants in the field of vision) and asking to recall only one (random) letter, it should demonstrate that sensory memory is greater than 9-12 items, and is indeed bound only by the amount of stimulus we can percieve and the delay between presentation and recall of stimulus.